 In year 4, children complete the national multiplication tables check and in year 6, children complete three maths papers as part of their end of key stage two SATS.

-Monitoring of Maths takes place as part of Senior Leader meetings, conversations with teachers, pupil progress meetings, learning walks and book checks.
+Monitoring of Maths takes place as part of Senior Leader meetings, conversations with teachers, conversations with pupils, pupil progress meetings, learning walks and book checks.
 Impact is also measured through end of key stage assessments in EYFS, Year 2 and Year 6 and end of year data collection in all other year groups.
 Children who are not on track are closely monitored and provided with small group interventions to address gaps in learning.